Artificial intelligence will create an extraordinary market for self-service legal products; visionary law firms will lead.

 Execute a Combined Intelligence Partner agreement.
 Identify internal program manager.
 Chart a path to Launch with our Partner Experience team.

 Co-brand LegalSifter, load it with your expertise, and train your team.
 Build joint marketing messages, web presence, and pricing.
 Review internal processes, including conflicts checks, for new clients.
 Identify prospects and prepare initial campaign.

 Drive leads and opportunities with the support of our Growth team.
 Close and implement your first subscription with the help of our Client Experience team.

-The new market for automatic contract review is enormous.
+The new market for A.I. contract review is enormous.

 Less than 1% of contracts go to outside law firms for review because of cost and speed.
 In-house counsel may review 5-10%.
 The rest are negotiated without the help of a lawyer.